What is the meaning of IPO. Phrases containing IPO

 Pre-IPO, pre-initial public offering is a late-stage for a private company to raise funds in advance of its listing on a public exchange.
 Before the dot-com

-In demonology, Ipos (also referred to as Aiperos, Ayperos, Ayporos or Ipes) is an Earl and powerful Prince of Hell (a Duke to some authors) who has thirty-six
+In demonology, Ipos (also referred to as Aiperos, Ayperos, Ayporos or Ipes) is a Prince and powerful Earl of Hell (a Duke to some authors), having thirty-six

 announced the hiring of Morgan Stanley and Goldman Sachs Group to arrange an IPO.
 The IPO was projected to raise as much as $4 billion.
 Google's initial public